U.S. stocks rally as Evergrande worries ease and investors wait on the Fed

+The company is teetering from $300 billion in debt and has been cut off by Beijing regulators from more borrowing.
+Economists feared the firm’s collapse could cause a contagion, sending shock waves through global markets and depressing Chinese buying power and hammering home values.

+Investors are keeping a close eye on how Beijing handles the crisis.
+Chinese President Xi Jinping has made limiting financial risk one of the “three tough battles” of his policy agenda, but experts are skeptical that regulators would allow such a major financial institution — Evergrande has offshoots in wealth management, hospitality, mineral extraction and manufacturing — to fail.

-The Dow Jones industrial average picked up 176 points, or 0.5 percent, in morning trading.
-The Nasdaq jumped 0.2 percent and the S&P 500 gained 0.4 percent.
+Still, the Dow Jones industrial average picked up 413 points, or 1.2 percent, in late morning trading.
+The Nasdaq jumped 0.8 percent and the S&P 500 gained 1 percent.

 Investors are awaiting word from Federal Reserve Chairman Jay Powell on the central bank’s outlook for the American economy as the delta variant of the coronavirus grips the country, and Congress approaches a stalemate on crucial debt-limit legislation.